This guide covers three main topics for the when writing a charm: preparing the environment, the code and being able to develop it iteratively.

 init command, so run:

-sudo snap install charmcraft --beta mkdir mycharm cd mycharm charmcraft init --name=mycharm
+sudo snap install charmcraft --classic mkdir mycharm cd mycharm charmcraft init --name=mycharm

 From here on consider that you are in the